MartinWagenbach/CoreTemp/README.md

 ## Installation

-- Clone this repo to your Raspberry Pi using `https://github.com/MartinWagenbach/CoreTemp.git`
+- Clone this repo to your Raspberry Pi using `https://github.com/MartinWagenbach/CoreTemp.git`.

-- go to your directory where you cloned the repo and install the requirements
+- Go to your directory where you cloned the repo and install the requirements.

 ```shell
 $ pip3 install -r requirements.txt
 ```

-- edit the CoreTemp.ini
+- Edit the CoreTemp.ini.

-- move the CoreTemp.ini to your Path
+- Move the CoreTemp.ini to your Path.

 ```shell
 $ cp CoreTemp.ini /etc/